rdavid1099/robot-name-exercism/README.md

 in the format of two uppercase letters followed by three digits, such as RX837 or BC811.

-The names are saved by the script along with the robots' activation and latest updated dates.
-If a robot's name is passed in as an argument, the script prints out the given robot's activation and latest updated date.
+The names are saved by the script along with the number of times the robot has been reset.
+If a robot's name is passed in as an argument, the script prints out the given robot's data.
 If the name passed to the script is not found, the script prints out an error message.

 Every once in a while we need to reset a robot to its factory settings, which means that their name gets wiped.
-The next time you pass in the new robot's name to the script it pulls up the original activation date with the the date of when the name was last updated.
+The next time you pass in the robot's new name to the script it pulls up the robot's data which will now have at least one number of resets.

 The names must be random: they should not follow a predictable sequence.
 Random names means a risk of collisions.
 Your solution must ensure that